-As I said above, it’s been a good ride so far (and I'm really grateful for the response), but looking back, I can see that I definitely harbored some illusions about how the publishing industry worked before I put out a book of my own.
+As I said above, it’s been a good ride so far (and I'm grateful for the response), but looking back, I can see that I harbored some illusions about how the publishing industry worked before I put out a book of my own.
 The main illusion, I suppose, was that publishers would be more pro-active in marketing their titles once the books are out in the wider world.
-I figured that with all the editing and printing resources that publishers pour into the production phase, they would naturally want to recoup that investment by vigorously promoting their catalogues once the books are available for purchase.
-Here in the Czech Republic (and I suspect everywhere else in the world), that’s just not the case.
+I figured with all the editing and printing resources that publishers pour into the production phase, they would naturally want to recoup that investment by vigorously promoting their catalogues once the books are available for purchase.
+Here in the Czech Republic (and I suspect everywhere else), that’s just not the case.

-Another misconception I had going in was the oversized role that individual bookstores and book chains play in how a book is promoted in stores.
-Even though I once owned a bookstore myself (and never paid the slightest attention to how a publisher wanted us to display a book in our store), I still mistakenly thought that the bookstore chains here would take their cues from big publishers and prominently (and predictably) display all the latest titles.
-The Czech Republic is dominated by a handful of giant chains, with names that will be familiar to any local book-buyer: Luxor, Knihkupectví Academia, Knihy Dobrovský, Kanzelsberger, Kosmas and a couple of others.
+Another misconception I had going in was the oversized role that individual bookstores and chains play in how a book is promoted in stores.
+Even though I once owned a bookstore myself (and never paid the slightest attention to how publishers wanted us to display books in our store), I still mistakenly thought that the bookstore chains here would take their cues from big publishers and prominently display all the latest titles.
+The Czech Republic is dominated by a handful of giant chains, with names familiar to any local book-buyer: Luxor, Knihkupectví Academia, Knihy Dobrovský, Kanzelsberger, Kosmas and a couple of others.
 As it turns out, each chain -- and within the company, each individual store -- is responsible for deciding how and where to display a title.
 In practice, this can lead to some puzzling results.

-“Academia” is often considered the most prestigious of the local chains, so I was especially interested to see what they did with my book.
-For several weeks in August and throughout the month of September, the chain’s handsome store on one of Prague’s most important streets, Národní třída (National Avenue), positioned the book directly in their main display window – clearly visible to anyone walking by on the sidewalk.
-I have the feeling they were using the window to convey hidden messages about the country’s October parliamentary election (and my book somehow played a role in that), but whatever the reason, I definitely owe a drink to the person who dresses the windows over there.
+“Academia” is considered the most prestigious of the local chains, so I was especially interested to see what they did with my book.
+For several weeks in August and September 2021, the chain’s handsome store on one of Prague’s most important streets, Národní třída (National Avenue), placed the book directly in their main display window – clearly visible to anyone walking by on the sidewalk.
+I have the feeling they were using the window to convey hidden messages about the country’s October 2021 parliamentary election (and my book somehow played a role), but whatever the reason, I definitely owe a drink to the person who dresses the windows over there.
 I had to pinch myself whenever I walked by.

-Without a lot of extra marketing support from the publisher, I’ve more or less been on my own to publicize the book and alert potential readers to its existence.
-On the advice of my friend and fellow author, Douglas Lytle, I wrote out a list of names of former colleagues in journalism, old acquaintances, editors at important Czech newspapers and magazines, and authors of previous book reviews that I admired to alert them that the book was out and to ask if they might be interested in writing about it.
-It might come as a surprise to readers of my blog or people who follow me on Twitter, Instagram or Facebook (where I frequently post about the book), but this type of self-promotion doesn’t always come naturally to me.
-Even though I firmly believe Czech readers would want to know about Čas Proměn (obviously, I’m biased here), I often found it awkward in practice to write someone out of the blue and ask them to review the book.
+Without a lot of marketing support from the publisher, I was on my own to publicize the book and alert readers to its existence.
+On the advice of my friend and fellow author, Douglas Lytle, I wrote out a list of names of former colleagues in journalism, editors at important Czech newspapers and magazines, and authors of previous book reviews whom I admired to alert them the book was out and ask if they could write about it.
+It might come as a surprise to readers here or people who follow me on Twitter, Instagram or Facebook (where I frequently post about the book), but this type of self-promotion doesn’t come naturally to me.
+Even though I believe Czech readers would want to know about Čas Proměn (obviously, I’m biased), I often found it awkward in practice to write someone out of the blue and ask them to review the book.

-The book’s debut, fortunately, also caught the attention of the editors at Czech TV, which in turn led to two high-profile spots on national television.
+The book’s debut, fortunately, also caught the attention of the editors at Czech TV, which in turn led to two high-profile spots on Czech national television.
 One was a short clip on the country’s popular news program, Udalosti, which aired on the evening of Sunday, August 22.
-Normally, a news report on a weekend evening in summer wouldn’t necessarily reach a large audience, but on that particular day, rainstorms had suddenly and unexpectedly swept over the entire country.
-I can imagine that a lot of people around the Czech Republic that evening suddenly found their activities rained out and had nothing better to do than to switch on the TV and watch the national news.
-The second segment (fast-forward on the video to around the 20-minute mark), which ran on Monday, September 13, went longer and deeper into the book.
-Czech TV correspondent Petr Kořínek, the author of the feature, told me that he had personally enjoyed Čas Proměn and could identify with the characters and places that I wrote about.
-Remarkably, he too had once lived in Ohio (in the small Appalachian town of Washington C.H.) and had even met a former girlfriend of his at The Globe’s original location in the Prague neighborhood of Holešovice.
+Normally, a news report on a weekend evening in summer wouldn’t necessarily reach a large audience, but on that particular day, rainstorms had unexpectedly swept over the entire country.
+I can imagine that a lot of people that evening suddenly found their activities rained out and had nothing better to do than to switch on the TV and watch the national news.
+The second segment (fast-forward on the video to around the 20-minute mark), which ran on Monday, September 13, went longer and deeper.
+Czech TV correspondent Petr Kořínek, the author of the feature, told me he had personally enjoyed Čas Proměn and could identify with the characters and places I wrote about.
+Remarkably, he too had once lived in Ohio (in the small Appalachian town of Washington Courthouse) and had even met a former girlfriend of his at The Globe’s original location in the Prague neighborhood of Holešovice.

-For the feature, Petr and I and his production crew traveled to various places around Prague, including the Globe, Old Town Square and the Intercontinental Hotel, where key events in the book take place.
-Although I generally have a hard time watching video clips of myself, I really enjoyed seeing the way that Petr integrated old archive footage into his report to try to re-capture some of the book’s historic atmosphere.
+For the feature, Petr and I traveled to various places around Prague, including the Globe, Old Town Square and the Intercontinental Hotel, where key events in the book take place.
+Although I generally have a hard time watching video clips of myself, I enjoyed seeing the way Petr integrated old archive footage into his report to try to capture some of the book’s historic atmosphere.

-A big part of the effort to get the word out has involved trying to attract the attention of local print journalists to review the book for their publications.
-I was thrilled to see Veronika Bednářová’s review in the popular weekly magazine, “Reflex.” which ran at the end of August.
+A big part of the effort has involved trying to attract the attention of local print journalists to review the book.
+I was thrilled to see Veronika Bednářová’s review in the popular weekly magazine, “Reflex.” which ran at the end of August 2021.
 Appearing under the cheeky title,“Takoví jsme byli” (“The Way We Were”), a conscious reference to the old Streisand-Redford film from 1973, Veronika wrote that my book was “part biography, part travel tale and part detective thriller all in one.”
 The review’s subtitle teased the book as follows: “From [the notorious communist-era farm] Slušovice to [the beat poet Allen] Ginsberg, Čas Proměn returns to the period around the Velvet Revolution.”

-Though Čas Proměn was published in Czech, it’s also widely available in Slovakia, where readers are accustomed to seeing and buying books in Czech language.
-Being in based in Prague, it’s been a challenge for me to alert journalists in Bratislava and other Slovak cities to the book’s existence and get them to review it.
+Though Čas Proměn was published in Czech, it’s also widely available in Slovakia, where readers are accustomed to seeing and buying books in Czech.
+Being based in Prague, it’s been a challenge for me to alert journalists in Bratislava and other Slovak cities to the book’s existence and get them to review it.
 I was relieved in September to see this positive review in Slovak appear on the local “Bookworms’ Club” website.
 The reviewer, the Slovak author Artúr Soldán, wrote that my book reads literally “in one breath” (“Celá spomienková kniha sa číta doslovne jedným dychom”), an expression I took to mean that once you start the book, it’s not easy to put down.
-(Slovak readers out there, is that what it means?)

 I’m still in the process of reaching out to journalists and I hope that additional reviews will appear in the coming weeks and months.
 Find an update with some more interviews and reviews here.

-Another highlight came in September, when I had the privilege to meet with the owners of a small, privately owned bookshop, “Reynkovo knihkupectví,” located in the Czech city of Česká Lípa.
+Another highlight came in September 2021, when I had the privilege to meet with the owners of a small, privately owned bookshop, “Reynkovo knihkupectví,” located in the Czech city of Česká Lípa.
 The owners, Petr Karvánek and his wife, Monika, had been known nationally for their short, incisive reviews of new titles that they published on their store’s website.
 A few weeks earlier, I had written to Petr to ask if he might be interested in reviewing Čas Proměn, and he kindly agreed.
 We had a wonderful meeting over beers at Prague’s Ouky Douky bookstore.
 Unfortunately, Petr’s review of the book lasted only a short time on the website before the site was hacked and taken down in a random ransomware attack (true story).
-No matter.
-I’m planning on traveling to up to Česká Lípa as soon as possible read from the book and sign copies.

-The best part of publishing a book, of course, has been receiving feedback from individual readers – whether through being tagged on Instagram or Twitter, or (even better) getting a direct email.
-After working for so many years on travel guidebooks, where readers only rarely reach out to writers (and when they do, it’s often to complain), it’s been an unexpected pleasure to regularly hear from readers (especially Czechs and Slovaks), who connect on some level with the book.
-While this is by no means an everyday phenomenon, I’ll include one of those emails here below from a reader named “Petr,” located in the Czech town of Český Brod, to give you an idea of what I mean:
+The best part of publishing a book, of course, has been receiving feedback from individual readers – whether through tagged on Instagram or Twitter, or (even better) getting an email.
+After working for so many years on travel guidebooks, where readers only rarely reach out to writers (and when they do, it’s often to complain), it’s been an unexpected pleasure to regularly hear from readers (especially Czechs and Slovaks), who connect personally with the book.
+I’ll include one of those emails here below from a reader named “Petr,” located in the Czech town of Český Brod, to give you an idea of what I mean:

 I'm 48 and just finished your book.
 It reads so quickly and gives quite an interesting insight into my country's recent history from another perspective.
 I also found some information that I hadn't been aware of before (Jan Kavan, Romania, "law students," etc).
 Anyway, I just meant to thank you for keeping a positive relationship with Czechia.
 I will definitely make my [parents] plus my better half give it a read and possibly get a few more copies as Christmas gifts.
 I promise.
 Thank you and all best, Petr

-It’s these kinds of messages that make the whole thing feel worthwhile.
+It’s these messages that make the whole thing feel worthwhile.

 (Scroll past the map for more photos).